Introduction

 This guide describes the main steps involved in publishing data through a JMap Cloud mapping application, whether public or restricted.

-Within an organization, each user is assigned one of three roles in JMap Cloud: **Administrator**, **Editor**, or **Viewer**.
-The [Roles](https://docs.jmapcloud.io/en/jmap-cloud-portal/user-guide-for-jmap-cloud-portal/introduction/roles) section describes the responsibilities associated with each role.
+Within an organization, each user is assigned one of three roles in JMap Cloud: Administrator, Manager, or User.
+The [Roles](/en/jmap-cloud-portal/user-guide-for-jmap-cloud-portal/introduction/roles.md) section describes the responsibilities associated with each role.

-Only **Administrators** and **Editors** can access **JMap Cloud Portal**, the platform’s data management interface.
-Some management operations, however, are restricted to administrators.
+Only Administrators and Managers can access JMap Cloud Portal, the platform's data management interface.
+Some management operations, however, are restricted to Administrators.
+Users, on the other hand, access only the mapping applications that publish the data, such as JMap NG.

 The diagram below illustrates the general workflow and highlights the roles involved at each step.